Verma314/implementing-scheme/README.md

 ### todo:

-- to understand monad transformers before proceeding.
 - adding variables and assignments
 - adding support for definings functions
 - refactor codebase to use stack, and more efficient imports

 done:

+- to understand monad transformers before proceeding (I *kinda* do now)
 - building a proper repl
 - adding list primitives
 - converted readExpr and Eval to use proper error handling